 The history of labor unions in the U.S. testifies to the need for an international progressive movement.
 From the 1950-70’s, U.S. labor unions focused on protecting the interests of a narrow group of workers, even at the expense of other workers in the U.S. and abroad.
 This strategy has led to massive losses in labor power since the rise of neoliberalism in the 1970’s.
 As a result, unions have been unable to address losses from what little outsourcing there has been at the same time as they failed to ensure that the massive wealth produced by automation was distributed to the workers whose jobs were replaced.
 The fall of American unions since the 1970s has directly corresponded with a fall in the job opportunities and real wages of American workers.

 We cannot afford to repeat these mistakes.
 Instead, we can and must build international solidarity between working people and progressives across borders to transform the rules of the global economy.
-Only a bold, progressive internationalist platform that combines jobs creation with progressive trade policies like wage and labor standards can build the power necessary to constrain global corporate power and lift all people out of the insecurity and despair that has been produced neoliberalism.
-The fate of workers in developed countries like the U.S. is not at odds with workers in the global south, but intimately tied up in it.
+Only a bold, progressive internationalist platform that combines jobs creation with global labor standards can build the power necessary to constrain corporate power worldwide and lift all people out of the insecurity and despair that has been produced neoliberalism.
+The fate of workers in rich countries like the U.S. is not at odds with workers in economically poorer countries, but intimately tied up in it.